Josh-Voyles/ollama-framework-13-intel/README.md

 # Running Ollama on Framework 13 Intel Ultra Series 1

-WARNING: Ubuntu Only.
+## WARNING
+Ubuntu Only.
 I tested this ad nauseam on Fedora trying to get it to work with no luck.

-# Installing (To be installed in 'home' folder)
+Also, these instructions are very specific.
+This setup has many moving parts and slight deviations will break the entire system.

-WARNING: There is no need to install Ollama on your system first.
+There is no need to install Ollama on your system first.
 In fact, having Ollama already running on your machine will stop the new server using the Intel driver from working.

 However, you can stop the Ollama if it's currently running on your system.